 You probably understand your own spreadsheet pretty well… because you made it!
 But are you a spreadsheet specialist or an environmental expert?
 Does the work you do reflect how you see yourself?

 But this knowledge does not always transfer well to others.
-Even a perfectly-designed spreadsheet can become a bottleneck for work flows if only one person knows how to use it correctly.
+Even a perfectly-designed spreadsheet can become a bottleneck if only one person knows how to use it correctly - if you're not careful you could end up doing most of everyone else's work simply because you are the dedicate "spreadsheet guru".

-If you don’t already know how to navigate a specific spreadsheet or find the data that you are looking for, the work can be tedious at best, and disastrously inaccurate at worst.
+If your newer EHS team members don’t know how to navigate a specific spreadsheet or find the data that they are looking for, the work can be tedious at best, and disastrously inaccurate at worst.

 Here's the key: standardize and centralize data management.
 Even if you are still using spreadsheets, make sure that everyone is using the same standardized processes for entering and recording data.
 Make sure everything is written down and create a shared series of steps for managing EHS data.
 Even better, use a database system that has built-in rules and train everybody how to use it.